tylerlrhodes/blog2/content/posts/Book Review - Boyd The Fighter Pilot Who Changed the Art of War.md

 title: "Book Review - Boyd: The Fighter Pilot Who Changed the Art of War"
 date: 2019-07-17T18:58:33-04:00
 draft: false
-description: "My review of the book Boyd: The Fighter Pilot Who Changed the Art of War -- you should read it!"
+description: "My review of the book Boyd: 'The Fighter Pilot Who Changed the Art of War' -- you should read it!"
 tags: [
       "Book-Review"
 ]